MetaServer > Help > Extract > Extract Text (Azure AI Document Intelligence)

 20%

-The Receipt model can return the following field values:
+The Receipt model can return the following form field values:

 Thermal receipts (General, Meal, Credit Card, Gas, Parking):